Updated 21 September 2021

 Are you accepting new readers?

 Yes, we are accepting new readers.
 Please check our admissions page to see if you are eligible to use the library.
-You will need to book your seat in advance using our booking system LibCal, which you can do without already having a library card.
+You need to book your desk in advance, which you can do even if you don't yet have your library card.

 When visiting the Institute for the first time, please make sure you bring your booking confirmation along with the necessary photographic ID stated on our admissions page and, if required, a letter of recommendation.
 A member of staff in the Reading Room will issue you with your Warburg library card and give you a brief guide to how to use the library.